SAND-Lab/MEA-NAP/README.md

 ## Installation

+For new users, please see [Setting up MEA-NAP](https://analysis-pipeline.readthedocs.io/en/latest/setting-up-meanap.html).

-To install MEA-NAP, clone the github repository to a location of your choice (e.g., your desktop folder):
+For experienced users, clone the github repository to a location of your choice (e.g., your desktop folder):

 ```
 git clone https://github.com/SAND-Lab/MEA-NAP -b v1.6.0